 It is imperative that you contact an experienced appellate lawyer if have been convicted of a crime immediately after conviction.
 Often defendants wait until the time to file motions in the circuit court, such as a motion for new trial mentioned above, can significantly impact their ability to appeal their conviction.
 If you have been convicted of a crime in Alabama, and especially if you think your lawyer should have done more for you during the process, or somehow made serious mistakes that could have impacted the trial, it is imperative you contact a new lawyer for the appellate process immediately after a conviction.

 If you fit into any of the categories above, please call the Birmingham criminal defense Law Office of Sam Dixon immediately.
 We will fight diligently for your Rights, protect your freedom and reputation, and provide you the best representation possible under all the circumstances.
 We will keep you informed of the legal process and work closely with you throughout your case.
-Please contact Sam Dixon at 205-616-8896 for a free consultation of your criminal defense matter as soon as possible.
+Please contact criminal defense attorney Sam Dixon at 205-616-8896 for a free consultation of your criminal defense matter as soon as possible.